owl73/westmarch-landol/class/commoner/prestidigitator.md

 You always know where and who the wizard in town is, so long as the town has one.

-On a successfull persuation, a wizard will identify an item or trade a spell with you.
+On a successful persuasion, a wizard will identify an item or trade a spell with you.

 ### A: Small magics